caedenwilson/Team2ClimaWise/README.md

 -Cost Estimation: The website provides an estimate of your monthly energy costs based on your consumption and local utility rates.

 -Energy-Saving Tips: Receive tailored suggestions on how to reduce your energy consumption, categorized by high, medium, and low impact.

--Utilize time series forecasting to advise to customers by lowering usage in peak hours
+-Utilize Machine Learning and time series forecasting to advise to customers by lowering usage in peak hours.